-First, you will need a hose end applicator designed to measure and apply liquids.
-Spray applicators that are designed to dissolve powders (like Miracle Gro) will not evenly distribute liquids.
+First, you will need a hose end applicator for applying liquids.
+Spray applicators for dissolving powders (like Miracle Gro) do not evenly distribute liquids.

-Applicators that are designed for liquids are available at many of the big box hardware stores, many local hardware stores and many nurseries.
+Applicators for liquids are available at many of the big box hardware stores, many local hardware stores and many nurseries.
 You can also order online from internet retailers such as Amazon.com.

 How to Prevent Urine Spots in New Sod

 You can apply PetiGreen directly on new sod.
 If you lay new sod and let your dog urinate on it you will get urine spots regardless of whether you have treated the underlying soil or not.
 Damage is likely to get much worse before it gets better.
-The roots of the new sod are close to the surface and will sustain urine damage until the roots are established in the depth of the soil where protection occurs.
+The roots of the new sod are close to the surface and will sustain urine damage until the root system establishes itself in the depth of the soil where protection occurs.